web-auth/webauthn-framework/doc/symfony/firewall.md

 ## User Assertion

 When the user touched is security device, you will receive a response from it.
-You just have to send a POST request to the `login_path`.
-The default path is set to `/login`.
+You just have to send a POST request to `/login`.

 The body of this request is the response of the security device.